tensorflow/docs/site/en/install/lang_java.md

 ### Reducing Number of Dependencies

 Excluding native artifacts from TensorFlow Java with Gradle is not as easy as with Maven.
-We recommend that you use Gradle JavaCPP plugins to reduce the number of dependencies.
+We recommend that you use Gradle JavaCPP plugins to reduce this number of dependencies.
 Please read at Gradle JavaCPP [documentation](https://github.com/bytedeco/gradle-javacpp) for more details.

 ## Installing from Sources

-To build TensorFlow Java from sources and possibly customize it, please read the following [instructions](https://github.com/tensorflow/java/blob/master/README.md#building-sources).
+To build TensorFlow Java from sources, and possibly customize it, please read the following [instructions](https://github.com/tensorflow/java/blob/master/README.md#building-sources).

-Please also note that only official builds distributed by TensorFlow are supported by its maintainers and custom builds should be used at the user's risk.
+Note that only official builds distributed by TensorFlow are supported by its maintainers and custom builds should be used at the user's risk.

 # Example Program